 Professionalism and Fairness in Purchasing

-The Materials Management branch proudly follows the ethical codes of the Purchasing Management Association of Canada, the National Institute of Government Purchasers, and the City of Edmonton itself.
+The Corporate Procurement & Supply Services branch proudly follows the ethical codes of the Supply Chain Management Association, the National Institute of Government Purchasers, and the City of Edmonton itself.

 The City is committed to ensuring fair treatment of bidders in its tendering processes and to providing feedback on bid evaluations.